Excel If you’re working on an Excel sheet, chances are you’re going to be inputting lots of information.

 To use bold, italic, and underline commands, select the cells you wish to modify, and click Bold (B), Italic (I), or Underline (U) button below the font command.
 This change will reflect in your selected cell.
 You can also use some keyboard shortcuts like Ctrl+B (bold), Ctrl+I (italics), and Ctrl+U (underline) to streamline your formatting.

-By default, all text will be entered into the bottom-left of a cell, and numbers will be entered into the bottom-right.
+By default, all text will be entered into the bottom left of a cell, and numbers will be entered into the bottom right.
 On the Home tab, if you look beside the Font group, you will see a group named Alignment.
 Here you’ll see buttons with lines detailing different text alignments.
 Select the cell you wish to align and choose an alignment.
-Alignment options are top, middle, bottom, and left, center and right.
-Your selected cell will align as the alignment style you’ve chosen.
+Alignment options are top, middle, bottom, left, center, and right.
+Your selected cell will align with the alignment style you’ve chosen.

 To add a fill color to your cell, start by selecting the cell you’d like to fill.
 Select the arrow in the Fill Color command (which looks like a paint can), and the fill color menu will appear.
 A live preview of colors will appear, and from this, you can choose which color you’d like.

 When filling in color, your cells should use lighter colors, and avoid bold ones, especially if you are sharing the workbook in a workplace.
 Bold colors make text harder to read.

 To copy formatting from one cell or another, you can use Format Painter.
 You can find Format Painter on the Home tab, in the Clipboard group, next to the paste button, and under copy.
 It will copy all formatting from one cell to another.
 You can click and drag over any cells you want to paste the formatting to.